Can I Fly a Drone in Dubai? Your Ultimate Guide

 • Night Flying

-Flying a drone at night is strictly prohibited unless you have specific authorization from the authorities.
-This is to ensure that drones are easily visible and do not pose a risk to other air traffic.
+To fly the drone at night is absolutely forbidden unless you have special permission from the authorities.
+This is to make the drones easily noticeable and not pose a danger to other aircraft.

 • Weather Restrictions

-You should avoid flying your drone in adverse weather conditions such as strong winds, heavy rain, or fog.
+Flying your drone in unpleasant weather, such as intense rain, heavy wind, or fog, is not supposed to happen.
 The GCAA’s “My Drone Hub” app provides weather updates that can guide your flight planning.

 Fines and Penalties